White Cheddar and Thyme Gougères with Smoked Sea Salt

 - Scoop tablespoons of the batter and drop them onto the prepared baking sheets.
 You will need to slide the batter off with a finger as it is very sticky.
 Sprinkle the tops with a tiny pinch of smoked sea salt on each.

 - Bake the gougères in the preheated oven for 25 minutes, switching the pans from top to bottom after 15 minutes.
 The gougères are done when they are lightly browned, completely puffed up and firm on their tops.
 When they have finished cooking turn off the oven and open the door a crack but leave them in to cool for 10 minutes.

 - Gougères can be baked a day ahead of time then gently rewarmed just before serving.
 Make sure they are completely cool before storing them in an airtight container.
-You can also freeze the uncooked gougères then bake them straight from frozen, adding a couple minutes to the baking time.
-Just drop them up to step 5 then freeze them on the baking sheet.
+You can also freeze the uncooked gougères then bake them straight from frozen, adding a couple of minutes to the baking time.
+Just make them up to step 5 then freeze them on the baking sheet.
 Once they are frozen you can take them off the baking sheet and store them in a plastic freezer bag.